High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

 or, equivalently, that

-What we plan to show is that when when either $ X$ or $X^{(L,1)}$ reaches a high level $u$, then the lighter-tailed random fields $ Y$ and $X^{(L,2)}$ can be thought of a small pertubations, both in terms of their absolute values, and those of their first and second order partial derivatives .
+What we plan to show is that when when either $ X$ or $X^{(L,1)}$ reaches a high level~$u$, then the lighter-tailed random fields $ Y$ and $X^{(L,2)}$ can be thought of as small perturbations, both in terms of their absolute values, and those of their first and second order partial derivatives.
 This will imply that the asymptotic conditional joint distributions of the number of the critical points of the random fields $X$ and $X^{(L,1)}$ are not affected by the lighter tailed fields and, hence, coincide.

 In fact, what we establish is that near every critical point of one of the random fields $X$ and $X^{(L,1)}$ there is a critical point, of the same index, of the other.
-Equation \eqref{e:split.X} allows us to do this in one direction, and \eqref{e:split.Xmain} will give us the other direction.
-The two equations are of the same type, and the fact that the terms in the right hand side of \eqref{e:split.X} are independent, while the terms in the right hand side of \eqref{e:split.Xmain} are not, will play no role in the argument.
+Equation (\ref{esplitX}) allows us to do this in one direction, and (\ref{esplitXmain}) will give us the other direction.
+The two equations are of the same type, and the fact that the terms in the right-hand side of (\ref{esplitX}) are independent, while the terms in the right-hand side of (\ref{esplitXmain}) are not, will play no role in the argument.
 Therefore, we shall treat in detail only one of the two directions, and describe only briefly the additional steps needed for the other.
-The first steps in this program involve collecting some probabilistic bounds on the closeness of critical points and the behaviour of Hessians there.
+The first steps in this program involve collecting some probabilistic bounds on the closeness of critical points and the behavior of Hessians there.